veracity/veracity-documentation/sections/dataworkbench/tenantpage.md

 	1. Confirm adding the user with the **Add** button.
 3. To confirm inviting the user(s), select **Invite**.

+**A tenant member uses their Veracity account to sign into Data Workbench**.
+If they report problems with it, tell them to follow the instructions in [To start using Data Workbench](dataworkbench.md).

 #### To change tenant access level for a member
 1. In the row with the user, locate the **Access level** column.
 2. In the **Access level** column, select the current role and change it to another role.